Sebagabones/CITS3007Project/README.md

 - that said, prettier is setup for formatting markdown files, and a linter (markdownlint) is setup as an action for any new changes, so it'll tell us if something is off
+- command to run prettier is `npx prettier . --write` if you installed it with npm - if you have a other prefered node package manager thats chill, just add any files it creates to `.gitignore`